vojha-code/Python-MATLAB-Communication/README.md

-# Python-MATLAB-Communication
+# Python MATLAB Communication
 This  project package connects Python to MATLAB and vice-versa

+It featers three functionalities.

+## Unidirectional

+### Python to MATLAB
+### MATLAB to Python

+## Bi-direction

+Python to MATLAB and vise versa